-In May 2023, the Chief Executive Officer resigned.
-The, then Deputy CEO is acting as the Interim CEO while the Board appointed a new permanent successor.
-The process to select a permanent successor is complete and the appointment is due to start in Summer 2024.
-Member representatives of each of the funds sit on the LGPS Central Joint Committee which provides oversight of the delivery of the objectives of the pool, the delivery of client service, the delivery against the LGPS central business case and to deal with common investor issues.
-The joint committee provides assistance, guidance, and recommendations to the individual councils, taking into consideration the conflicting demands and interests of the participants within the pool.
-The joint committee does not have delegated authority to make binding decisions on behalf of the participating councils.
+The Joint Committee focuses on investor issues and is made up of member representatives of each of the funds.
+This provides assistance, guidance, and recommendations to the individual councils, taking into consideration the conflicting demands and interests of the participants within the pool.
+The Joint Committee does not have delegated authority to make binding decisions on behalf of the participating councils.